adamatom/cec-esterel/README.md

 make install

-for more information, see the file called readme
+for more information, see the file called README